It’s no secret that the COVID-19 crisis has had a major impact on how organizations engage talent.

 Kirsten Tolfree-Dart – Head of Operational Excellence – Caraffi

 A major contributing factor to your employer brand is the candidate experience.
 Too often candidates are frustrated by slow processes or radio silence, leaving them with a sour taste of their dealings with an organization.
 With some sectors seeing an eight-fold increase in applications due to widespread layoffs, these complaints can now likely be attributed to overwhelmed recruiters.
-However it is important to keep in mind the speed in which news of negative interactions can travel, which will hamper your ability to engage talent in the future.
+However, it is important to keep in mind the speed at which news of negative interactions can travel.
+A poor candidate recruitment experience will hamper your ability to engage talent in the future.

-With a flexible HCM platform you can automate manual tasks to lessen the load on recruiters and ensure candidates aren’t frustrated by unnecessary bottlenecks.
-You can do similar with your communications to ensure that candidates are updated accordingly.
-Keep in mind that people prefer to hear bad news fast than no news at all.
+With a flexible HCM platform, you can automate manual tasks to lessen the load on recruiters and ensure candidates aren’t frustrated by unnecessary bottlenecks.
+You can follow similar best practices with your communications to ensure that candidates are updated accordingly.
+Keep in mind that people prefer bad news to no news at all.

 If you’re experiencing hiring freezes, now is the perfect time to pause and reflect on how you can enhance the candidate experience.
 Any improvements you can make now will give you the upper hand when hiring returns to normal.